Learn how PPD benefits are calculated in Georgia workers’ compensation cases

 How much is the loss of an arm or a leg worth?

 Georgia law states that if a person loses an arm or a leg, they will be given 225 weeks of PPD benefits.
-If they were to get a 100% PPD rating, then they would get approximately $163,125.
+If they were to get a 100% PPD rating, then they would get a payout of approximately $163,125.

 What type of work injuries cause the most absences from work?